 We're proud of our closely knit team that not only works well together, but to a person, shares a passionate commitment to make Raptor Ridge a safe and enjoyable environment where all who love wine should feel a sense of belonging.
 This is demonstrated by the manner in which we welcome every guests, treat our employees, and conduct ourselves towards our community of wine professionals.
 We are committed as individuals and as a company to continue our work to actively change the face of an industry that is woefully in need of diversification.

 After signing the WVWA Diversity Pledge, we have taken a couple of small steps in 2020.
-One was to provide Spanish translations for our daily tasting menu, and the option for tours and tastings conducted in Spanish by our new Tasting Room Manager, Luiggi Uzcategui.
+One was to provide Spanish translations for our daily tasting menu, and the option for tours and tastings conducted in Spanish.
 We also examined our supplier relationships for opportunities to diversify, and have shifted to two Black-owned businesses who now supply us with our logoware and lovely organic syrups for our Alcohol Free tasting flight.
 In addition, we began the conversation about self-study in this year of conflict.
 See each team member’s picks at the end of their bio and view our complete company promise here.

 Founder & Winegrower